Cognigy/Documentation/docs/en/docs/insights/step-explorer.md

 To gather data on Intent actions, you need to annotate them.
 This involves providing descriptions of the actions to understand how the intent works and analyze its performance.

-To annotate an Intent, do the following:
+To annotate an Intent, follow these steps:

 1. Open the Cognigy.AI interface.
 2. In the left-side menu, select an Agent.